 The DuPage County HOPE Taskforce is pleased to announce another funding opportunity to address the opioid crisis in DuPage County.
 Areas of interest for this funding cycle include reducing access to drugs, reducing opioid use and misuse, overdose response and prevention (including harm reduction), treatment and recovery, and substance use prevention and education.
 The HOPE Taskforce particularly seeks innovative, community-based proposals which are sustainable.

-The online submission form can be found below.
 The submission of an application does not guarantee funds will be made available.
-The total funding available is $125,000.
-Grant applications must be between $25,000 and $50,000, however the Taskforce will review applications for less than this range.
+The total funding available is $87,000.
+Grant awards are expected be between $10,000 and $50,000, however the Taskforce will review applications for less than this range.

 - Local units of government (ex.
 Municipalities, townships, police, fire, libraries)

 - Substance use disorder treatment providers licensed by Illinois Department of Human Services, Division of Substance Use Prevention and Recovery (SUPR)

 - Proposed projects should address at least one of the following HOPE Taskforce Framework areas: